 - Filtered water

-- 20 brown onions, thinly sliced
+- 2 large brown onions, thinly sliced

 - 6 garlic cloves, diced